If you are looking for books like Throne of Glass then rejoice, because your long search has ended—just like Celaena’s exile in the mines.

 Ananna faces her would-be murderer using magical powers she isn’t quite sure of how to use or control.
 The result is one that neither could have expected: her assassin must become her protector and they both must discover a way to overcome the curse.

-Have You Read All of These Books like The Throne of Glass?
+Have You Read All of These Books?

 There are way more books featuring female assassins than I ever could have imagined.